mendix/docs/howto/tutorials/webmodeler-event-app.md

     ![](attachments/event-app/wm-step4.jpg)

-4. Switch between the device profiles to preview the layout by clicking the device icons at the top of the main Web Modeler window:
+4. Switch between the device profiles to preview the layout per device by clicking the device icons at the top of the main Web Modeler window:

     ![](attachments/event-app/wm-step4b.jpg)